 2. Information provided to applicants, including at the offer stage, should be accurate and not include false or misleading information.

-10.19 Data Protection and Freedom of Information
+10.24 Data Protection and Freedom of Information

-10.20 Feedback and Complaints
+10.25 Appeals and Complaints

-In the event that an applicant is not satisfied with the initial reply received, they should contact the relevant Pro-Vice Chancellor:
+In the event that an applicant is not satisfied with the initial reply received, they should contact the relevant Pro Vice-Chancellor:

-10.21 Responsibilities of Admissions Tutors
+10.26 Roles and Responsibilities of Admissions Tutors

-1. The designated admissions tutor(s) within each academic department is responsible to the Faculty Pro Vice-Chancellor for the management of admissions to that department.
+1. The designated admissions tutor(s) within each academic department is responsible to the relevant Faculty Pro Vice-Chancellor for the management of admissions to that department.

 2. Departments may have more than one admissions tutor.
 In these cases, there will be one member of staff appointed to co-ordinate the operation of selection and to liaise with the Admissions Office.

-3. In respect of the processing of undergraduate applications, admissions tutors have the following overall responsibilities:
+6. In respect of the processing of undergraduate applications, admissions tutors have the following overall responsibilities:

 (i) The admissions tutor will give responsible advice and will consult with the Admissions Office, as necessary.